-(b) The amount billed to the department shall represent the billing provider's usual and customary charge for the services delivered.
+(b) The amount billed to the department shall represent the provider's usual and customary charge for the services delivered.

-(c) When a client is referred to a provider for consultation, the consultant provider shall include the referring practitioner's name on all applicable claims.
+(c) When a client is referred to a provider for consultation, the consultant provider shall include the referring practitioner's name.

-(d) When billing for anesthesia services, anesthesiologists shall include the name of the primary surgeon on the claim.
+(d) When billing for anesthesia services, anesthesiologists shall include the name of the primary surgeon on the bill.

-(e) The department shall pay the billing provider directly for laboratory services performed in the provider's office and the billing provider shall bill the department for such services as separate line items.
-When a provider refers a client to a private laboratory for services, the laboratory shall bill the department directly and no laboratory charge shall be paid to the provider.
+(e) Laboratory services performed in the provider's office shall be payable to the provider and shall be billed as separate line items.
+When a provider refers a client to a private laboratory for services, the laboratory shall bill directly and no laboratory charge shall be paid to the provider.

-(f) When more than one member of a billing provider provides services, the billing provider shall submit prior authorization requests prior to billing in accordance with the billing instructions in the department's provider manual.
+(f) when services are provided by more than one member of a group, the authorization request shall be submitted prior to billing as described in the billing instructions in the provider manual.

-- (a) Fees shall be the same for in-state, border and out-of-state providers. - (b) Payment shall be made at the lowest of: - (1) The billing provider's usual and customary charge; - (2) the lowest Medicare rate;
+- (a) Fees shall be the same for in state, border and out-of-state providers. - (b) Payment shall be made at the lowest of: - (1) the provider's usual and customary charge; - (2) the lowest Medicare rate;